WuerthPhoenix/tornado/src/network/common/doc/README.md

 # Network Common

-In order to keep tornado independent from the network layer, the network common crate contains high level traits not bound to any specific technology.
-These traits define the API for sending and receiving events and actions across the network.
+In order to keep Tornado independent from the network layer, the Network Common crate contains high level traits not bound to any specific technology.
+These traits define the API for sending and receiving Events and Actions across the network.